 The problem with these philosophies

 It is not true that bottom partners in such relationships allow only things they enjoy.
-The simple fact is that punishment beatings (and other punishments) are very much part of most such relationships, and the punished partners will say these are punishments because they do not enjoy it.
-From punishment beatings, we have clear evidence that BDSM bottom partners will not only allow BDSM actions when they enjoy them, and most top partners will do things the bottom do not enjoy.*
+The simplest example is that punishment beatings (and other punishments) are very much part of most such relationships, and the punished partners will say these are punishments because they do not enjoy it.
+From punishment beatings, we have clear evidence that BDSM bottom partners will not allow BDSM actions which they do not enjoy, and most top partners will do things the bottom do not enjoy.* This, along with the very fact that it contains one-sided dominance, is evidence that this is an unequal relationship.
+(There is plenty of other evidence too, but this is not the best place to go into detail.)
+Claiming “she enjoys it” when she often does not is an erasure of female feelings and markets violence against women, telling them to find violence sexy.
+It also tells men that women want to be mistreated.

-But readers on the site Love, Joy, Feminism, with its mostly secular and feminist readers, enjoyed this “inequality is equality” comment enough to vote it to the top of the thread.
-More Orwellian doublespeak.
-Honest answers to valuing women, with all they are and all their gifts, are not found in secular “feminism” either, if they “like” this.
+But readers on the site Love, Joy, Feminism, with its mostly secular and feminist readers, enjoyed this “inequality is equality” comment enough to vote it to the top of the thread: Orwellian doublespeak on the same level as the Botkins’ message.
+Honest answers to valuing women, with all they are, all their gifts and their personhood, are not found in secular “feminism” either, if they “like” this.
+Secular feminists even get angry when I oppose this form of power imbalance in relationships.

 Somewhere, there will be an atheist / complementarian reading here, and saying: “I am not like that!”
 I believe you.
-All complementarians, and all atheists, are not in relationships where one partner Lords it over the other.
+All complementarians, and all atheists, are not in relationships like these.
 The average patriarchalist and atheist both has the law that say humans should be treated with dignity written on their hearts.

 The great philosophy – and Power – behind the egalitarian world view